der-grosse/r6-strats/README.md

 ### Strat View

-- add settings to toggle what setup is shown (only yours, other setup grayed out, ...)
 - show description of strat
 - highlight strats that have invalid configurations for shotgun ops or secondary gadgets -> maybe happened due to season update